 Inflammation has become a significant buzzword around physical health in the wellness community.
 It has been correlated to the occurrence of many illnesses, including almost all autoimmune diseases and degenerative conditions that affect the brain, such as dementia and Alzheimer’s.
 The interrelationship between physical, cognitive, emotional and spiritual health has been well documented.
 Each system affects the other.
-When our physical bodies are affected by inflammation, it can result in an effect that can be conceptualized as emotional inflammation.
+When our physical bodies are affected by inflammation, it can create redness, swelling, pain and heat.
+When we are affected by difficult emotional states, which feel painful, swollen, red and hot, it can result in an effect that can be conceptualized as emotional inflammation.
 We attach to distorted and inaccurate thoughts, feelings and ideas about ourselves, which negatively impacts our sense of purpose and meaning.
 Emotional inflammation disconnects us from our true sense of self, which can also result in spiritual inflammation.

 When our bodies are inflamed, our immune system steps up to protect us.
 However, due to the intensity, prevalence and chronic nature of inflammation, it wears down the immune system and renders it dramatically less capable of repairing itself.
 As our bodies and minds are designed to be in good health, inflammation becomes a frustrating and disappointing condition that can cause us to turn against ourselves.
 Just as autoimmune responses are an attack on the body’s defense system, we also tend to turn against ourselves psychologically.
 This can result in a cognitive and emotional self-attack.
 The immune response is necessary, as it stimulates the body to repair itself after injury.
 However, a chronic and severe stress response has the opposite effect.
 The same is true with our thoughts and emotions.

 Self-care – Induce the relaxation response by adding any activity, such as a hot bath, yoga class or walk in nature, to your daily routine.
-Even 10-20 minutes daily can be enough.
+Even 10-20 minutes daily can be enough (although one hour is ideal).

 Reflection – Instead of attaching to the perceived pain, try taking the stance of an objective observer who seeks to know the truth.

-Empathy & Compassion – Think about, feel and understand the reaction (yours or theirs) based on their own subjective perception Instead of engaging with the emotional reaction with judgment and intense pain, try approaching the person, situation or yourself with a sympathetic desire towards the reduction of emotional pain and development of resilience.
+Empathy & Compassion – Think about, feel and understand the reaction (yours or theirs) based on subjective perception.
+Instead of engaging with the emotional reaction with judgment and intense pain, try approaching the person, situation or yourself with a sympathetic desire towards the reduction of emotional pain, restoration of objectivity and development of resilience.

-Acceptance & Forgiveness – Of ourselves, others and the experience.
+Acceptance and/or Forgiveness – Of ourselves, others and the experience.
 Accepting our reaction to it and our desire to do things differently when we know better.
 Self-acceptance is the precursor to self-love.
-When we are able to forgive the person, situation and/or ourselves, we free ourselves from the attachment to the pain and empower ourselves to react differently moving forward.
+When we are able to forgive the person (if appropriate), situation and/or ourselves, we free ourselves from the attachment to the pain and empower ourselves to react differently moving forward.

 Meaning-making – If our experiences are tests, finding the meaning within and learning the lessons that will help inform our future as we learn and grow.